openfaas/of-watchdog/README.md

 * Fastest option for high concurrency and throughput

+* More efficient concurrency and RAM usage vs. forking model

 * Database connections can be persisted for the lifetime of the container

 * Files or models can be fetched and stored in `/tmp/` as a one-off initialization task and used for all requests after that